- 04 November 2018

 4th November, Sharm el Sheikh, Egypt

-Your Excellency the President of the Republic of Egypt, Abdel Fattah el Sisi,
+Your Excellency the President of the Republic of Egypt, H.E.
+Abdel Fattah Al Sisi,

 I am honoured to be with you today here in Sharm el Sheikh for the second edition of the World Youth Forum.
 This Youth Forum comes at a time when the world is undergoing significant changes and challenges.
 Changes that are largely positive in the world, with significant scientific development, trading and globalization.
 But it also comes at a time when significant challenges have surfaced – Challenges that are threatening the peace and in some cases, the very stability and our existence in this world.